 Jennifer Caudill, owner of Butterfly Garden Academy

 This project marks SKED’s first funding partnership with the Kentucky SBDC and will serve as a foundation for future initiatives to support small business growth and childcare expansion across Kentucky.
-Aimed at increasing available childcare spots, the program helps individuals start childcare businesses while improving the quality of existing centers, enhancing kindergarten readiness and delivering long-term benefits to children, parents, and communities statewide.
+The program aims to increase childcare spots by supporting new businesses and improving existing centers, strengthening kindergarten readiness, and delivering long-term benefits for children, parents and communities statewide.

 For more information about the program, contact Amanda Kelly at amanda@skedcorp.com.